scylladb/scylla-monitoring/README.md

 ##### Install Docker

-Please follow the instructions at: https://docs.docker.com/install/linux/docker-ce/centos/ Note that Dokcer was rename and it is now docker-ce.
+Please follow the instructions at: https://docs.docker.com/install/linux/docker-ce/centos/ Note that Docker was renamed and it is now docker-ce.
 If you are running older docker version, remove it first by following the instruction.

 ##### Complete Prerequisites Installation